Top 6 TED Talks About Computer Science

 For decades, science fiction writers have written about the terrible consequences of computers run amok.
 A classic example is HAL 9000, an AI-enabled computer that achieves sentience in the 1968 movie 2001: A Space Odyssey.
 HAL 9000’s violent interactions with spaceship crew members have become templates for other works of fiction in the past 50 years.

-Shyam Sankar sheds light on the real-world challenges of human-computer interactions in his 2012 computer science TED Talk.
+Shyam Sankar sheds light on the real-world challenges of human-computer interactions in his TED Talk.
 Computers are ideal for handling high-volume computations and projections based on past data, while humans can be creative and ingenuous in solving problems.

 Shankar discusses a recent cooperative chess tournament won by two amateurs against computers and professionals.
 The significant processing power of the computers involved would seem to give technology the edge over people.
 The winning team, however, had a better process and effectively adapted to changing game states.